 Our best fitting model overestimated time to hatching at 7.7 mg L-1 DO and overestimated survival at age for the 2.7 and 4.2 mg L-1 treatments, which suggests there either may be a different nonlinear correction factor function that better fits the relationship between DO and the DEBkiss parameters or that there were additional factors contributing to these differences that the model does not account for.
-For example, we do not have data on gonad development or reproductive output later in life after rearing M. menidia in hypoxia, which would allow us investigate if κ is an affected parameter.
-Hypoxia can reduce gonadosomatic index and gonad development in fish, suggesting that the reproductive branch of the energy budget might require additional energy to be redirected from the somatic branch (Wu et al., 2002; Thomas et al., 2006; Landry et al., 2007).
+For example, hypoxia can reduce gonadosomatic index and gonad development in fish (Wu et al., 2002; Thomas et al., 2006; Landry et al., 2007), but we do not have data on gonad development or reproductive output after rearing M. menidia in hypoxia, which would allow us to investigate if κ is an affected parameter.
 Despite the potential for improvements with more data, the model was able to replicate the direction of effects and even account for some hypoxia effects in all three state variables simultaneously by changing only one parameter, either conversion efficiency or assimilation.
 Further, it provided these reasonable fits using an SU model based in well-studied and widely applicable Michaelis-Menten-Briggs-Haldane enzyme kinetics (Muller et al., 2019) rather than a more specialized or complex correction factor.
+While the generalized framework allows this model to be applied to other species, one species-specific assumption is that birth occurs at hatching.
+This is a fitting assumption for M. menidia, which are known to hatch with no detectable yolk (Bayliff, 1950) and begin feeding the day of hatching (Middaugh and Lempesis, 1976).
+However, investigators would need to alter the model or use different types of data before applying this approach to species that have an extended yolk-sac larval stage before feeding begins.

 We end with a comment on the limitation of the “DEBtox” approach (Kooijman et al., 2009), a toxicology application of DEB from which DEBkiss stems, to identifying physiological modes of action in response to environmental stress.
 In Section 1 we cite the paper by Romoli et al. (2024) that highlighted the difficult modeling choices that are required.
 Here we chose to use DEBkiss coupled with several hypothesized responses to hypoxia.
 We selected the combination of DEB model and response hypothesis that best described given data (in an information theoretic sense using AICc), conditional on the “correctness” of the model and of assumed values for some parameters.
 Yet, for a case study in ecotoxicology, Romoli et al. showed that a different dominant physiological model of action was selected when using two different underlying DEB models that both give visually good fits to control data.
 Muller et al. (2010) demonstrated a related issue for a study of early life stage growth by identifying best fit submodel for larval growth of two closely related bivalve species exposed to mercury.
 Implausibly, the selected submodels were different to the extent that the best fit for one species was the worst for the other.